 Beyond program statistics, Preferred Purchasing has also contributed to the strengthening of the state economy.
-A 2013 national economic benefit study of similar programs shows that Connecticut saves over $2,000 per worker employed through the program as the result of reductions in entitlement programs and increased tax payments.
+A 2013 national economic benefit study of similar programs across the country shows that Connecticut saves over $2,000 per worker employed through the Preferred Purchasing program as the result of reductions in entitlement programs and increased tax payments.
 This benefit is in addition to the employment and training opportunities that it offers to each individual hired through the program.

 CCPA is certified as a Small Business Enterprise through the Department of Administrative Services Supplier Diversity Program.